 Symptoms of bacterial vaginosis

-Often there are no symptoms of bacterial vaginosis, but some women may notice a change in the normal discharge from the vagina.
+Often there are no symptoms of bacterial vaginosis.
+Some women may notice a change in the normal secretions from the vagina.

 This discharge will usually be white or grey, thin or watery and have a strong, unpleasant fishy smell.
 This can be more noticeable during and after sex, and during periods.